 - All else held equal, the likelihood of infection is higher in countries/areas that are reporting high levels of ZIKV activity compared to those that are not.

-- The likelihood of infection is likely lower for shorter travel durations and/or when staying in protected environments (e.g., well screened and air-conditioned accommodations, transiting through an airport in a risk area).
-This might also apply to situations where the traveller is staying in an isolated location, i.e. where there are relatively few residents who might support sustained transmission.
+- The likelihood of infection is likely lower for shorter travel durations and/or when staying in protected environments (e.g., well screened and air-conditioned accommodations, transiting through an airport in a risk area, staying in an area where robust mosquito abatement practices are in use).
+This might also apply to situations where the traveller is staying in an isolated location, i.e., where there are relatively few residents who might support sustained transmission.

 - Travellers with co-morbidities (often, these are associated with age) might be at increased risk for more serious ZIKV-associated outcomes.

 For most travellers, ZIKV will have little or no health impact (Low impact, with medium confidence).
 This is because infection will be relatively infrequent, and, of those infected, only about 20-25% will develop illness, most of it mildReference 18Reference 21 .